emarzion/SystemT/README.md

 rec 0 f a   = a
 rec n+1 f a = f (rec n f a) n
 ```
-The general use case for `rec` is when we wish to inductively define a function `f : N -> a` in a way where both the function's previous value and the value of `n` are needed at the inductive step.
+We generally want to use `rec` when defining a function `f : N -> a` in a way where both the function's previous value and the value of `n` are needed at the inductive step.
 Specifically, if `f` is specified by

 ```
 f 0   = t